CiscoTestAutomation/getting-started/develop-guide/writeparser/writeparser.rst

 Heads up!
 This guide contains lots useful information and handy examples, which also means that there's a lot to read before you can actually get to parts about coding a parser.
-If you want to skip the reading and just get right to the fun stuff, then by all means, skip ahead by clicking :ref:`here <regex-parser>`!
+If you want to skip the reading and just get right to the fun stuff, then by all means, skip ahead by clicking :ref:`here <regex-parser>`.
 We get it, it's cool.
-Just promise to read the rest of this guide before you say "finished!" and go contributing to the Genie parser repo.
+Just be sure to read the rest of this guide before contributing to the Genie parser repo.
 It will save you (and us) time in the end.

 .. tip::